Is reading important?

 Once children can blend sounds together to read words, they practise reading books that match the phonics and the ‘tricky words’ they know.
 They start to believe they can read and this does wonders for their confidence.
 Teachers read to the children every single day so the children get to know and love all sorts of stories, poetry and information texts.
 This helps to extend children’s vocabulary and comprehension, as well as supporting their writing.

 Up until the end of Year 2, your child will work with children who are at the same reading level.
 This is so that the teaching can be focussed on their needs.
 Some older children will continue to access Read Write Inc groups if they need further consolidation and development of reading skills.
 We check children’s reading skills regularly so we that we can ensure they are in the right group.
 Children will move to a different group if they are making faster progress or may have one-to-one support if we think they need some extra help.
 In Key Stage 2 (years 3, 4, 5 and 6,) the children undertake a weekly reading session and have a wide selection of reading materials to choose from.
-They have access to educational magazines and First News - a children's newspaper.
 They enjoy projects linked to reading, with a whole school reward system used for encouragement.

 How do children learn to read?